bwyan/git-practice/README.md

 # Git Practice

 I’m practicing using git and Github in the Terminal.
-How will it go?
+Pretty fun!